-Potential short-term erosion and sedimentation impacts from sediment disposal at the ARSSS would be minimized by adherence to existing regulatory requirements, including continued implementation of the project site's SWPPP, and implementation of applicable erosion/sedimentation control BMPs.
+Potential short-term erosion and sedimentation impacts from sediment disposal at the ARSSS would be minimized by adherence to existing regulatory requirements, including continued implementation of the project site's SWPPP, and implementation of applicable erosion/ sedimentation control BMPs.
 Implementation of existing operating requirements at the ARSSS would reduce potential water quality impacts to a less than significant level.
+The LA-3 disposal site would not achieve an elevation above water level and would not be source of erosion.

-Proposed sediment disposal activities at the CSWH Expansion Area, Eelgrass Habitat Area, ARSSS, and LA-2 would be required to comply with applicable erosion control regulations.
+Proposed sediment disposal activities at the CSWH Expansion Area, Eelgrass Habitat Area, and ARSSS, and LA-2 would be required to comply with applicable erosion control regulations.
 Impacts would be less than significant.